pouriyajamshidi/tcping/docs/observability/README.md

 ## What it looks like

-The shots below are the stack as `docker compose up -d` leaves it, running for about half an hour, with the time range set to the last 15 minutes.
+The shots below are the stack running for about half an hour, with the time range set to the last 15 minutes.

 **Probes** is the row you will spend most of your time in.
 Round trip time and the probe result are side by side, the packet loss of every run sits under